 Polentswa tented camp does not have a swimming pool due to water problems in the area, but lovely spa treatments will relax you or you can go on games drives, which are on offer either first thing in the morning or late afternoon.

 Star gazing is another treat that awaits you at the lodge.
 Both Rooiputs and Polentswa give you an option of self-drives or guided game drives, we love the flexibility that is given to the guests!

 Please be advised that there will be an update to this page by the end of December 2013 as the camp did not have furniture when we stayed there.

-For more information about Polentswa tented camp and Rooiputs luxury lodge please contact Ta Shebube using the information below:
+For more information about Polentswa tented camp and Rooiputs luxury lodge please contact Ta Shebube by clicking here

 "Having a passion for the region myself and having had to learn about all the dynamics, waterholes and ideal routes to drive over a period of 6 years - I wish I had this guide on my first trip already!" - Morkel Erasmus, Secunda, South Africa